 Q - How do I know my credit card data and my personal data are secure?

-A - We maintain PCI compliance, which is the credit card industries ongoing evaluation and acceptance of our credit card processing standards.
+A - We strive to keep up with the best practices of the PCI Compliance Industry, which is the credit card industries ongoing evaluation and acceptance of our credit card processing standards.
 All credit card information is passed to the credit card processors, via our credit card gateway, which is the standard for credit card security.